What Business Licenses & Permits are Needed in Hawaii?

-Starting a business in Hawaii will mean potentially registering with a number of federal, state and local agencies.
-Let’s take a look at common licenses and permits a business will register for in Hawaii.
+Starting a in Hawaii will mean potentially registering with a number of federal, state and local agencies.
+Let’s take a look at common licenses and permits a will register for in Hawaii.

-Business License – There is no general state of Hawaii business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
-Below are a few cities that have licensing requirements.
+There is no general from the state, however many counties require businesses to be licensed in order to operate.
+Rules for vary depending on location and what the does.
+Below are a few cities that have .

 Hawaii – Several types of businesses are licensed in Hawaii County such as auctioneers, firearm sales, dance halls, pawnbrokers and second hand dealers.